-Which voices of mental health, juvenile justice, core service agency partners could benefit this team?

-In what ways are we ensuring that multiple stakeholders' voices (i.e.: staff, MH agencies, parents/families, students, etc.) will stay at the table through the development of systems and overall implementation?
+- Which voices with social-emotional-behavioral health expertise within school system could benefit this team? - Which voices of mental health, juvenile justice, core service agency partners could benefit this team? - In what ways are we ensuring that multiple stakeholders' voices (i.e.: staff, MH agencies, parents/families, students, etc.) will stay at the table through the development of systems and overall implementation?